sahat/hackathon-starter/README.md

 Well, either way, use whichever approach makes more sense to you.
 At the end of the day, it's **what** you build that matters, not **how** you build it.

-If you want to stick all your JavaScript inside templates, then in `layout.jade` - your main template file, add this to `head` block.
+If you want to stick all your JavaScript inside templates, then in `layout.pug` - your main template file, add this to `head` block.

 ```jade